rafael-rev/project1/README.md

 ## User Stories

 **As an employee**:
-- I can login to the system to access the employee dashboard - need 2 save user info per login
+- I can login to the system to access the employee dashboard - DONE
-- I can view all of my past reimbursement requests - DONE IN JAVA***
+- I can view all of my past reimbursement requests - DONE -- NEEDS VISUAL CLEANUP
-- I can create a new reimbursement request - DONE in JAVA***
+- I can create a new reimbursement request - DONE

 **As a Finance Manager**:
-- I can login to the system to access the Finance Manager Dashboard - need 2 save user info per login
+- I can login to the system to access the Finance Manager Dashboard - DONE
 - I can view all reimbursement requests in the system - DONE IN JAVA ***
 - I can approve or deny pending reimbursement requests - FUNCTION DONE, need ENDPOINT PROOF
 - I can filter reimbursements by status - FUNCTION DONE, need ENDPOINT PROOF